New NLRB Decision: Independent Contractor Classification

 Entrepreneurial Activity, Common Law Factors, Interaction With Federal, State and Local Laws

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will guide employment counsel following the National Labor Relations Board's (NLRB) recent decision in SuperShuttle, providing a new test on how to classify independent contractors.
+This CLE course will guide employment counsel following the National Labor Relations Board's (NLRB) recent decision in SuperShuttle, providing a new test on how to classify independent contractors.
 The panel will discuss how to navigate the thorny issue of worker classification while parsing through the various tests applied by different agencies (NLRB, DOL, etc.), in addition to a patchwork of state law on the subject.

 - Overview of NLRB's 2019 SuperShuttle decision

 - Impact of current "entrepreneurial activity" test on common law factors